We need to talk about the tough stuff at some point, don’t we?

 Thank you for reaching the end, I hope that this was informative, eye-opening, and empowering for you.

 Disclaimer: I am not trying to offend anybody with this post.
 I have received several angry comments about how I have failed to report the reality of periods for transgender men and transgender women.
 I, by no means, claim to be an expert on trans issues.
 I am still learning, and this post is specifically tailored towards cis-gendered women, because I identify as a cis-gendered woman, so I can provide my expertise from my own experiences in that aspect.
 If you are offended by the lack of mention of trans men and women in this post, I would like to thank you for your willingness to inform me on trans issues, but just note that I am in no way, shape, or form claiming to discuss the topics pertaining to periods for all people who identify as women or have identified as women previously.
 I am not trying to exclude or discriminate against anyone, this blog is a place of inclusion and empowerment.
 I simply do not feel comfortable providing advice on a topic that I have not personally experienced and do not know much about.

-Friends gifs courtesy of Tumblr, all other images courtesy of Pinterest, cover image courtesy of Metro UK.
+Friends gif courtesy of Tumblr, PCOS image courtesy of Pinterest, Happy Period Image courtesty of Happy Period, cover image courtesy of Metro UK.